lasalvavida/ahoy/README.md

 string TypedOption<Type>::help();
 ```

-*parse* defines how this option should handle the input. *argc* and *argv* are the raw command line parameters, *positionPtr* is a pointer to the current position in *argc*.
+*parse* defines how this option should handle the input. *argc* and *argv* are the raw command line parameters and *positionPtr* is a pointer to the current position in *argc*.
 The function is expected to update *positionPtr* if it consumes additional arguments.
 It should return *false* if there is an error, and update *parseError* with a description of what went wrong if possible.

 *help* defines what this option should put on the command-line.
 A recommended implementation would be something like:
 ```c++